-The final leg brings us to the Abbey gates on quiet roads and bridle paths.
+The final leg brings us to Walsingham’s Friday Market on quiet roads and bridle paths.
 A total of 8 miles.

-Until we turn left off the Stibbard Road, we remain in the Wensum catchment area.
-When we arrive at Little Snoring church, we will have crossed the watershed.
-What appears to be nothing more than a ditch at the foot of the churchyard eventually flows into the River Stiffkey.
-We will cross the river as we arrive at Great Snoring and once again as we come into Walsingham.
-Unlike the muddy ditch, the river here is crystal clear and full of life !
+We remain in the River Wensum catchment area until we reach Fulmodeston.
+At Little Snoring we have crossed the watershed.
+Water in the ditch at the foot of St. Andrew’s churchyard eventually flows into the River Stiffkey.
+We cross the River Stiffkey at Great Snoring and once again as we come into Walsingham.
+Unlike the muddy ditch at Little Snoring, the river at Walsingham is bright, crystal clear and full of life!
 Thanks, to dedicated work of the Norfolk Rivers Trust.